Grants and Awards

 Yarbrough Research Grant

-The Yarbrough Committee is happy to announce that the funding cycle has been reactivated for Academic Year 2024-2025, and is currently soliciting proposals from active NCAS members.
-Please note the deadlines in the instructions for applicants.
+The Yarbrough Committee is happy to announce that the funding cycle has been reactivated for Academic Year 2025-2026, and is currently soliciting proposals from active NCAS members.
+The instructions for applicants are posted here.

 Members of the review committee can be found here, and the past recipients of the Yarbrough Grant may be found here.